wifinigel/wiperf/docs/README_Config.ini.md

 This is the hostname or IP address of the Influx (v2.x) platform where test result data is sent to.
 If the hostname of the Influx server is used, it must be resolvable by the WLANPi.

-(Note: If using Zerotier, make sure this is the address of the IP assigned to your Splunk server in the Zerotier dashboard for your network)
+(Note: If using Zerotier, make sure this is the address of the IP assigned to your InfluxDb2 server in the Zerotier dashboard for your network)

 Default setting (none):
 ```